 The lure of Flodden Battlefield, a mere 40 minutes away was too much of a temptation for me to resist.

 The Battle of Flodden took place at Branxton in Northumberland on 9 September 1513.
 The Scots suffered a devastating defeat, losing their king – King James IV, together with a large number of their nobility and an estimated 10,000 – 17,000 soldiers.
 The English suffered in the region of 1,500 losses.
-It’s difficult to know exactly how many died as estimates vary, and post battle propaganda would have exaggerated numbers on both sides.
+It’s difficult to know exactly how many died as estimates vary, and post battle propaganda would’ve exaggerated numbers on both sides.

 I found the on-site interpretation of the battle respectful and sympathetic given that it was a big English victory.
 An air of sadness hangs over the place, even today.